GreenStepsChatt/greensteps/CONTRIBUTING.md

 you can access at https://greensteps-pr-###.herokuapp.com/ (replace ### with your PR number).

-*NOTE: In order for Heroku to create and update your PR app, please make your pull request against a feature branch, NOT your master branch.
-Any changes made to PR's against master will not result in an update to your PR application on heroku.
+*NOTE: In order for Heroku to create and update your PR app you need to open a pull request from a feature branch in your fork against the master branch in the this repo.

 ## Running Specs